-Thanks to developments in the field of Kabbalah that have been emerging now for hundreds of years, and led by the greatest Kabbalists, we are now able to enjoy the secrets and wisdom of the Kabbalah in unprecedented proportions.
+Thanks to developments in the field of Kabbalah that began to emerge several hundred years ago, and led by the greatest Kabbalists, we are now able to enjoy the secrets and wisdom of the Kabbalah in unprecedented proportions.

 Kabbalah investigates and explains the codes of both the universe and the soul of man.
 It meticulously describes the events that are unfolding in spiritual worlds and heavenly spheres, the world of the Zodiac and of the angels, and how such processes affect and influence us.

 Such is the way and method of the Kabbalah: Every sphere with which it deals takes on a fascinating spiritual dimension, as it navigates toward the abstract and mysterious enchantment of the upper worlds.
 The study of Kabbalah develops a high level of self-awareness.
 A person who studies Kabbalah will learn how to recognize the powers of his soul, and the intellectual and emotional attributes interacting within it.
 These traits are then channeled towards a process of meaningful personal growth and harmonious development, and as a result, material and spiritual achievements are greatly improved.
 Kabbalah teaches how to add spiritual and cosmic meaning to every aspect of daily life, turning every daily routine into an inspiring experience.